 As of 2019, the tax penalty for individuals has been repealed in most states.
 But, the Obamacare employer mandate still affects large workplaces today.

 The employer mandate is similar in principle to the individual mandate, except that it addresses companies.
-The employer mandate requires “large” businesses with 50 or more full-time employees to offer affordable health insurance to their workers.
-If they don’t provide health insurance, they face hefty penalties.
+The employer mandate requires “large” businesses – those with 50 or more full time employees – to offer affordable health insurance to their workers and their employees’ children.
+If they don’t provide health insurance that meets certain requirements, they face hefty penalties.

 What is the Obamacare Employer Mandate?

 The employer mandate is a part of the Obamacare law which requires large companies to offer affordable health insurance that meets the minimum value requirement.
-To be affordable, the health insurance premium cannot be more than 9.86 percent of an employee’s income.
-And to meet the minimum value, the insurance must pay at least 60 percent of the costs on average.
+To be affordable, the health insurance premium cannot be more than 9.83% of an employee’s income.
+And to meet the minimum value, the insurance must pay at least 60% of the costs on average.

 The employer mandate only applies to Applicable Large Employers (ALEs).
 These are companies that employ 50 or more full-time equivalent employees (FTE).
 If the employer has 49 or less FTE employees, then they don’t have to worry about this mandate.